Chat

 • Gemini: Gemini 1.5 Pro/Flash and newer

-Models that don’t support structured output will raise an error:
+Models that don’t support structured output:

 chat = RubyLLM.chat(model: 'gpt-3.5-turbo')